bplaat/neva-processor/README.md

 - 16-bit address bus (for more memory access)
 - As much as possible compatible at assembler level (for portability)
 - More registers 4, 6 or 8 (for better performance)
-- More flags and jump instructions like: jump if less signed (for more flexibility)
+- More flags and jump / branch instructions like: jump if less signed (for more flexibility)
 - Direct write access to the stack pointer as a register (for more flexibility)
 - Variable instruction length encoding (for smaller code size and better performance)